Gunjuzone/Counter/README.md

 # Counter

 This is a simple Vanilla JavaScript Project.
-Knowledge of DOM Manipulation and JavaScript methods were used to make a simple webpage change its background color with a button click.
+Knowledge of DOM Manipulation and JavaScript methods were used to make a simple webpage change that increases the changes the value of counter whenevr a button is click.
+There is also a reset button to rest the button clicked.
-There are two pages: A simple page with 5 background color and hex page that loop through an array of numbers and alphabet to set up an hex property color.

 - ![screenshot](./Assets/reset.png)
 - ![screenshot](./Assets/increase.png)